LambdaTest/documentation/docs/hyperexecute-private-cloud-benefits.md

 title: HyperExecute Private Cloud Benefits
 hide_title: true
 sidebar_label: HyperExecute Private Cloud Benefits
-description: Explore the benefits of HyperExecute on LambdaTest's private cloud for powerful automation testing.
+description: Discover the power of HyperExecute .gitignore with LambdaTest.
+Learn how to efficiently manage and exclude unnecessary files from your Git repository for a streamlined development process.
 keywords:
   - LambdaTest Hyperexecute
   - LambdaTest Hyperexecute help